Stone Duality for Relations: Dual Relations in Posets

-Second, we describe quotienting by an equivalence relation or preorder.
+\paragraph{Duality Theory.} We describe quotienting by an equivalence relation or preorder in terms of the dual relation.
 We emphasise that even to describe the dual of equivalence relations on a discrete set one is led to consider weakening relations with respect to a non-discrete order, namely the inclusion order between subsets.
 From a technical point of view, this stems, on the one hand, from the fact that we work with a dualising object $\Two$ that is equipped with an order and, on the other hand, from the fact that the relationship between spans and cospans is not mediated via pullback/pushout but via comma/cocomma, see Definition~\ref{def:comma} and Section~\ref{sec:span-cospan-duality}.
 Working with a discrete $\Two$ and with discrete spans/cospans, we would not obtain a dual equivalence between, say, relations on finite sets and relations on finite Boolean algebras.